organisciak/dissertation/document/4_apriori_objective.md

 Since AMS evaluation queries are randomly selected each year, there are only two instances where a query has recurred.
 However, $80\%$ of queries have also occurred as candidates for other songs.
 As a result, there are
-$156$ judgments of the same song pairs across the years, with the caveat that the query-candidate relationship is inverted.
+$156$ judgments of the same song pairs across the years, with the caveat that the query-candidate relationship is inverted.[^inverted]

+[^inverted]: Indeed, the initial spark that led to this study was a curiosity in whether the query-candidate assignment of a song pair -- i.e. which song is presented as the query, which song is presented as the candidate -- was meaningful.
+By studying other possible sources for the variance in the data, as will be seen, a significant portion of the error was accounted for, not precluding but certainly limiting the potential magnitude of a query order effect.

 ## Problem